Tomasz Wiktorowski

-Tomasz Wiktorowski (born 10 January 1981) is a Polish tennis coach and commentator who has coached Women's Tennis Association (WTA) No. 1 Iga Świątek since 2021.
-He coached former world No. 2 Agnieszka Radwańska from 2011 to 2018.
+Tomasz Wiktorowski (born 10 January 1981) is a Polish tennis coach.
+He currently coaches Naomi Osaka.
+He coached Agnieszka Radwańska from 2011 to 2018 and Iga Świątek from the end of 2021 to October 2024.

-Career
+Early life

 Wiktorowski was born in 1981 in Warsaw.
 As a junior tennis player, he trained at a local tennis club in Warsaw and played briefly on the ITF Junior Circuit in 1998 and 1999.
 He graduated from the automotive department of the Warsaw University of Technology in 2005.